mitre/linkage-agent-tools/README.md

 1. Run `validate.py` which will ensure all of the necessary files are present.
 1. When all data is present, run `match.py`, which will perform pairwise matching of the garbled information sent by the data owners.
 The matching information will be stored in a JSON file created by TinyDB.
 1. After matching, run `linkids.py`, which will take all of the resulting matching information and use it to generate LINK_IDs, which are written to a CSV file in the configured results folder.
-1. TODO create a script to generate a file that can be sent back to individual data owners
+1. Once all LINK_IDs have been created, run `dataownerids.py` which will create a file per data owner that can be sent with only information on their LINK_IDs.

 ## Running Tests

+DCC Tools contains a unit test suite.
 Tests can be run with the following command:

 `python -m pytest`